erfangolpour/Minesweeper/README.md

 # MinesWeeper-WebBased
-A simple web based Mines Weeper with javascript, html and css
+A simple web based Mines Weeper with Javascript, HTML and CSS